 Hopefully you’ve made it past that and you’re ready for your first taste of freedom living off campus.
 Whatever year you’re in, keep in mind the struggle is still real when you live off campus… it’s just different.
 You’ll have to learn how to fend for yourself for things like food, laundry, and there’s no longer staff to clean your bathroom.
 We at College Pads have lived it all, from dorms to dingy houses and even “high class” student apartments, so we put together some tips on how to survive your first year living off campus.

 Granted, the typical college housing charm is inevitable to come with almost every student rental unit in existence, but make sure this is the right place for you.
 We’ve laid it all out in place, so why not set up showings at multiple places?
 Pick the area you want to live, whether that’s close to campus or within stumbling distance from your favorite bar.
 Make sure to get a walkthrough and make your decision after you’ve seen a few places that you like.
 That being said, remember that no place will be perfect… it’s just got to be perfect for you.

 You’ll thank me when you get your security deposit back.
 Take photos and write down absolutely everything that you don’t want to get charged for when your lease is up.
 As long as you’ve taken care of this in the beginning, you won’t have to pay for any damage you didn’t create.
 Also, try not to burn the place down.
 This might be your apartment for your entire college career, or only a year, but treat it like it’s your own.

 Pre-plan with your upcoming roommates

 As cool as it may seem to have 4 TVs in the living room, and 3 couches, and 3 coffee tables… space will be limited.
-Make a checklist to ensure you have all the appliances and furnishings you need without duplicates.
+Make a checklist (or just use ours) to ensure you have all the appliances and furnishings you need without duplicates.
 Moving stuff is a hassle, so you should try to only do it once.

 A clean home is a happy home